lanterndata/docs/03-migrate/01-postgres-cloud.md

 ## Steps (bash)

+We'll use the `pg_dump` and `psql` utilities to migrate the data.
+These utilities are available on Linux, Mac, and Windows by downloading [Postgres](https://www.postgresql.org/download/).

 1. Create a Lantern Cloud database

    Sign up for [Lantern Cloud](/) and create a database.
 Obtain a database URL.
 We'll call this `LANTERN_DATABASE_URL`.

 2. Backup the old database using `pg_dump`

-   Use the `pgdump` utility to create a database backup.
+   Use the `pg_dump` utility to create a database backup.
 We assume below that your old database URL is stored in the environment variable `OLD_DATABASE_URL`.

    ```bash
    pg_dump $OLD_DATABASE_URL > backup.sql